MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 = Concept

 The following describes an overall concept on how the evaluation of measuring quality metrics of peer to peer connection between iOS devices is done.
-It will cover an abstract description of the application design and the used software packages, as well as how testing will work.
+It will cover an abstract description of the application design and the used software packages, as well as how testing is implemented.

 == Overall Idea

 The overall idea to evaluate the quality of direct connection between mobile iOS devices is to build a prototype application that measures data transfer on the OSI application layer.
-The application is written in `Swift` using the integrated development environment (IDE) `XCode`, which is the suggested way to build iOS application by Apple.
-The built artifact is distributed via TestFlight, an online service for installing and testing apps for Apple devices and can be downloaded via a link or directly installed via cable from the developer machine.
-The application is then simultaniously run on two iOS machines that can then connect via AWDL and test the connection.
-Measurements taken during the data transfer will then be displayed and documented for later evaluation.
+During testing, the application is simultaniously run on two iOS machines that connect via AWDL and measure the connection metrics.
+The measurements taken during the data transfer will then be displayed, ready to be documented by the tester for later evaluation.
 //The overall idea to evaluate the quality of direct connection between mobile iOS devices is to build a prototype application that measures data transfer on the OSI application layer.
 This application is built in the programming language `Swift` and in the IDE `XCode`.
 To access the Transport Layer of the OSI model the Networking Framework which is bundled in the iOS SDK was used.
 This SDK features a synchronous API to read and write data to the underlying networking stack.
 The measure interface lies directly on top of Networking Frameworks API which makes calculation overhead little.

+#figure(
+    box(stroke: gray, inset: 1em,
+      image("/figures/concept.jpg", width: 75%)
+    ),
+    caption: [Abstract representation of scientific concept] )<fig:concept>

+== Prototype

 == Layers